 In 1854, conflicts between the Indians and settlers reached a peak in what is known as the Fort Pueblo Massacre.
 Fort Pueblo was a trading post located in present-day Pueblo, Colorado.
 During a celebration at the fort, the traders let in a group of Indians who they thought were friendly.
 However, the Indians attacked, killing 15 men and kidnapping a woman and two boys.
 The soldiers at Fort Massachusetts were then fortified with troops from Fort Union, New Mexico, to permanently subdue the Indians who were eventually forced to cede their lands in the San Luis Valley.

-In 1858, the Government, concluding that the swampy location of Fort Massachusetts had been a poor selection and a new fort, called Fort Garland, was built some six miles to the south.
-The troops were moved to Fort Garland and Fort Massachusetts was abandoned.
+In 1858, the Government concluded that the swampy location of Fort Massachusetts had been a poor selection, and a new post called Fort Garland was built some six miles to the south.
+The troops were moved to Fort Garland, and Fort Massachusetts was abandoned.

 By Kathy Alexander/Legends of America, updated February 2022.